laser cutting

 With the application and development of laser cutting technology, this technology has an increasingly wide range of applications in the modern manufacturing industry.

 It also reflects increasingly significant application advantages.
-Currently, the laser cutting technology in the manufacturing industry in the main application direction is as follows.
+Currently, the laser cutting technology in the manufacturing industry is mainly applied in the following directions.

 In the modern manufacturing industry, metal material processing can significantly improve its efficiency.